unionai-oss/pandera/docs/source/schema_models.rst

         ordered=False
     )>

-Or use the :meth:`~pandera.model.SchemaModel.validate` method to validate dataframes:
+You can also use the :meth:`~pandera.model.SchemaModel.validate` method to validate dataframes:

 .. testcode:: dataframe_schema_model

     print(InputSchema.validate(df))

+.. testoutput:: dataframe_schema_model

+       year  month  day
+    0  2001      3  200
+    1  2002      6  156
+    2  2003     12  365

+Or you can use the :meth:`~pandera.model.SchemaModel` class directly to validate dataframes, which is syntactic sugar that simply delegates to the :meth:`~pandera.model.SchemaModel.validate` method.

+.. testcode:: dataframe_schema_model

+    print(InputSchema(df))

 .. testoutput:: dataframe_schema_model